Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Once you discover how to find your gift, you can then take the next steps to apply it to your professional life.
 Just as an individual with a cooperative working style would be unhappy in a job where they were frequently isolated, a person with the gift of being an artist would not thrive if they were tasked with managing a team.
 Artists tend to work best independently or in small groups, while managers enjoy organizing large teams.
 As for entrepreneurs, they only feel alive when they are using their hunger and drive to build a company that has financial value.
 You can have an enormous impact on an organization regardless of your specific gift – you must know how to find your gift and then build your career around it.

 Once you know if you’re an artist, a manager or an entrepreneur, you can build a team around your skills and talents.
 You can also ask your employees the question, “What is your gift?” so they can thrive in your organization.
 Identify whether you have the right people in the right places based on their gifts and abilities to understand others, envision outcomes, inspire each other and understand themselves.
 As Tony Robbins often says, “The secret to living is giving,” and when you equip your employees with the tools they need to find their gifts, you are truly building a unique business.

 When we work in or run a business that does not tap into our true gifts, we go into survival mode.
 We don’t love what we do, we don’t feel a deep connection to our team and we don’t feel like we’re having a real impact on the world.
 It’s time to stop surviving and start thriving in your career.
-Once you have answered the question, “What is my gift?”, you can start utilizing it in every aspect of your business.
+Once you have answered the question, “How do I know what my gifts are?”, you can start utilizing it in every aspect of your business.
 Using your values and gifts as a baseline, you can turn uncertainty into action, focus on a meaningful vision and truly create the life and business you’ve always dreamed of.